Large Language Models

 Intuition

-How to think about this algorithm
+How to think conceptually about this topic

 An LLM is best understood as a conditional probability model over tokens.
 If the prompt is "The capital of France is", a well-trained model assigns high probability to "Paris" because that continuation fits its learned representation of language and world facts.